Why do we have such a hard time achieving our long term goals?

 If my friends invite me to go out, then I’ll tell them I’m only free after 7pm.

-These might sound silly, but forging a connection between a cue (the if) and your reaction (the then) has been found to be instrumental towards reaching your goals.
+These might sound silly, but forging a connection between a cue (the if) and your reaction (the then) has been found to be instrumental towards reaching your long term goals.

 It might seem obvious that the journey to our goals starts with a single step, however, new research says this is the wrong way to think.